You can use the Stadia Controller to play games on Stadia, navigate menus, capture screenshots and video clips, and more.

 - When you plug a headset into your Stadia Controller and press the Assistant button, you'll have to speak to the Assistant using your headset's microphone.

-- Note: When you connect your Stadia Controller to your mobile device, or link to it wirelessly, you'll be able to hear voice chat when you connect a headset to your phone, but you won't be able to speak to others with your mobile device or headset.
+- Note: When you connect your Stadia Controller to your Android mobile device, or link to it wirelessly, you'll be able to hear and respond to in-game voice chat or party chat when you connect a headset with microphone to your controller.
+You can also use Bluetooth or a USB cable to connect a headset to your Android mobile device.

-- The DualShock 4 Controller also supports audio input and output via a headset connected to the 3.5mm jack.
+- The PlayStation® DualShock®4 Controller also supports audio input and output via a headset connected to the 3.5mm audio jack.
 For all other supported controllers, including mouse and keyboard, headsets must be connected directly to the computer or phone for audio input and output.

-- Charge the Stadia Controller's battery by using a USB-C cable to plug into a power adapter or USB port on a computer.
+- To charge the Stadia Controller's battery, use a USB-C cable to plug it into a power adapter or a USB port on a computer.

-- Use a USB-C cable to connect the Stadia Controller to a computer or compatible phone for wired play.
+- For wired play, use a USB-C cable to connect the Stadia Controller to a computer or compatible mobile device.

-- To charge your controller from a computer's USB port during wireless game play on Chromecast Ultra, turn your controller on and link to a screen first, then plug in to the computer's USB port.
+- To charge your Stadia Controller during wireless gameplay on your TV, turn on the controller and link it to a TV screen, then plug it into a power adapter or your computer's USB port.
 To charge your controller during wireless gameplay on your computer or mobile device, plug it into a power adapter.

 Critical software updates to your Stadia Controller